Low-Rank Graphon Estimation: Theory and Applications to Graphon Games: Low-rank graphon estimation

 \begin{definition} Given $M > 0$, $r > 0$, we say that $W : [0,1]^2 \rightarrow [0,1]$ is $(M,r)$-analytic if there exist functions $c_k : [0, 1]^2 \to [-Mr^{-k}, Mr^{-k}]$ for each $k \in \bbN$ such that \begin{enumerate} \item $ W(x, y) = \sum_{k = 0}^{\infty} c_k(x_0, y) (x - x_0)^k $ for any $x_0, y$ and $x, |x - x_0| < r$, \item $ W(x, y) = \sum_{k = 0}^{\infty} c_k(x, y_0) (y - y_0)^k $ for any $y_0, x$ and $y, |y - y_0| < r$. \end{enumerate}

 \end{definition}

 Roughly speaking, a graphon $W$ is $(M,r)$-analytic if it is analytic on $x$ uniformly with respect to $y$, its Taylor series has radius of convergence $r$, and the coefficients are bounded by $M$.
-Since the functions $c_k$ are bounded, $W$ satisfies the $(H, 1)$-H\"older condition for some $H$.\footnote{This is shown in Appendix \ref{appendix: proof of analytic convergence rate}.} Consequently, using Theorem \ref{theorem: holder convergence rate}, we derive the following result.
+Since the functions $c_k$ are bounded, $W$ satisfies the $(H, 1)$-H\"older condition for some $H$.\footnote{This is shown in Appendix \ref{appendix: proof of analytic convergence rate}.} Hence, we estimate $\bQ$ using the estimator $\widehat{\bQ}^*_{\beta}$ for $\beta = 1$.
+Using Theorem \ref{theorem: holder convergence rate}, we derive the following result.
+Its proof can be found in Appendix \ref{appendix: proof of analytic convergence rate}.